rizva/imagegallery/README.md

 # imagegallery
-Very simple angular application where based on user input we search pixabay api and get the results(list of images).Application is made using bootstrap and angular 4
+Very small angular application where based on user input we search pixabay api and get the results(images).We loop through array of objects and show them in a view.Application is made using bootstrap and angular 4